myreadings1/ECE211_Prog_III_25_26/README.md

 ###############################################
 ### Homeworks
-- Homework submission policy:
+- Homework submission policy (for ALL Homeworks):
-  - Notes:
-     - (a) You may submit your homework to (wahhab.albazrqa@uokufa.edu.iq).
+   - You may submit your homework to (wahhab.albazrqa@uokufa.edu.iq).
-     - (b) You have to submit your code as a .c file.
+   - To submit your homework, make sure to include: (a) Your name in Arabic, (b) Title (like HW1, HW2, or ...), (c) Submission date, and (d) A code file (.c) to show your C code.
-     - (c) Late homework submissions will receive a maximum grade of 50 out of 100.
+   - Late homework submissions will receive a maximum grade of 50 out of 100.

 - HW1: Due on (Oct 6th, 2025)
   - (1) Write a C program that displays prime numbers between two intervals (numbers).